winstonco/alerts-border-widget/README.md

 # AlertsBorderWidget

-Webcam border that has stream alerts built in, similar to NorthernLion's webcam border.
+Webcam border that has stream alerts built in, which smoothly slide down from under the border, similar to NorthernLion's stream.
 The background scrolling image is similar to Atrioc's webcam border.

 Dependencies:
 - Node.js